Hablamos Español Insurance Companies We Work With

 The part that catches owners off guard

-• Standard cargo often excludes breakdown spoilage.
+• Standard motor truck cargo often excludes or limits breakdown spoilage.

-• Reefer breakdown covers that specific loss.
+• Reefer breakdown coverage is generally written to address that specific loss.

 The Vantage Point